reymon359/how-to-live/advices/Respect others opinion/index.md

 ## Resources and credits

-There are two great books I read that discussed this topic in some chapters:

-- Stephen R. Covey, The 7 Habits of Highly Effective People
-- Your Erroneous Zones.
-Wayne Dyer - 1976
+There are two great books I read that discussed this topic: The 7 Habits of Highly Effective People by Stephen R. Covey and Your Erroneous Zones by Wayne Dyer.

 ## Related advices